-The CVTA regional funding cycle will be on an annual basis.
-CVTA staff will work with the CVTA Technical Advisory Committee (TAC) to develop an application schedule.
+The CVTA regional funding cycle will coincide with non-Smart Scale years (generally odd years).
+On the alternating years, funding requests for existing projects will be considered.
+CVTA staff will work with the CVTA Technical Advisory Committee (TAC) to develop an application schedule with the goal of having an approved funding scenario in advance of the Smart Scale pre-application start date.
 A calendar of the project selection process will be published each cycle at least a month in advance of the call for projects.
 CVTA staff will present the project selection schedule to the TAC.
 All applications and supplemental materials are due by the application deadline.
 CVTA staff will provide a reminder to TAC before the deadline and indicate the preferred method of submission.